Ivan Prabowo Book a visit

 I’d guessed.
 It’s the most common opening line in adult orthodontics.
 The full sentence — the one nobody actually says — is “I had braces in 1994 and they shifted back.”

 Teeth do this.
 We tell teenagers their teeth are “settled” at debond and we hand them a retainer with a serious face.
 Then life happens.
 Retainers get lost during a year abroad.
 They snap, and the replacement is on the to-do list for fourteen years.
-Wisdom teeth come through at twenty-three and quietly nudge the lower incisors.
 The tongue — the most underrated muscle in the human mouth — leans on the backs of the teeth approximately a thousand times a day, every day, and over a few decades it tells.
 By forty, a lot of people have a smile that doesn’t quite match the photos from 1996.

 This is what I think of as second-wind orthodontics.
 Adults — often in their forties and fifties — coming back to fix a result they once had, or never had, and finally feel ready to address.